 1) Estimate when you will die.

-The median life expectancy is roughly 78 for men and 81 for women.
+The median life expectancy is roughly 74.8 for men and 80.2 for women as of 2024 according to the CDC.
 You must make a best guess as to when you plan to die in order to properly plan for your estate transfer.

 If you don't like when you plan to die, do things to help elongate your life.
 Being wealthy enough to worry about paying estate taxes means you've won the lottery.
 Therefore, your goal should be to try and live as long as possible.
 Time is your most valuable asset.